-The terms of our credit agreement governing our senior secured credit facilities, our accounts receivable securitization programs, our supply chain financing programs, and the indentures governing our senior notes may restrict our current and future operations, particularly our ability to respond to changes in market conditions or to take certain actions.
+The terms of our senior secured credit facilities, our accounts receivable securitization programs, our supply chain financing programs, and our senior notes indentures may restrict our current and future operations, particularly our ability to respond to changes in market conditions or to take certain actions.

-The indentures governing our senior notes, the credit agreement governing our senior secured credit facilities and our accounts receivable securitization programs contain a number of restrictive covenants that impose significant operating and financial restrictions on us and may limit our ability to engage in acts that may be in our long-term best interest, including restrictions on our ability to:
+Our senior secured credit facilities, our accounts receivable securitization programs and our senior notes indentures contain a number of restrictive covenants that impose significant operating and financial restrictions on us and may limit our ability to engage in acts that may be in our long-term best interest, including restrictions on our ability to:

-- · incur additional indebtedness;
+- incur additional indebtedness:

 - pay dividends or make other distributions or repurchase or redeem capital stock;

 - prepay, redeem or repurchase certain debt;

 - make loans and investments;

-- sell assets;
+- · sell assets;

-- incur liens:
+- incur liens;

-- enter into transactions with affiliates;
+- enter into transactions with affiliates:

-- alter the businesses we conduct;
+- · alter the businesses we conduct:

 - enter into agreements restricting our subsidiaries' ability to pay dividends; and

-- consolidate, merge or sell all or substantially all of our assets.
+- · consolidate, merge or sell all or substantially all of our assets.

-In addition, the restrictive covenants in the credit agreement governing our senior credit facilities require us to maintain a specified net leverage ratio.
+In addition, the restrictive covenants in our senior credit facilities require us to maintain a specified net leverage ratio.
 Our ability to meet this financial ratio can be affected by events beyond our control.

-A breach of the covenants under the indentures governing our senior notes or under the credit agreement governing our senior secured credit facilities could result in an event of default under the applicable indebtedness.
+A breach of the covenants under our senior notes indentures or under our senior secured credit facilities could result in an event of default under the applicable indebtedness.
 Such a default may allow the creditors to accelerate the related debt and may result in the acceleration of any other debt to which a cross-acceleration or cross-default provision applies.
-In addition, an event of default under the credit agreement governing our senior secured credit facilities would permit the lenders under our senior secured credit facilities to terminate all commitments to extend further credit under those facilities.
-Furthermore, if we were unable to repay the amounts due and payable under our senior secured credit facilities, those lenders could proceed against the collateral granted to them to secure that indebtedness.
+In addition, an event of default under our senior secured credit facilities would permit the lenders under our senior secured credit facilities to terminate all commitments to extend further credit under those facilities.
+Furthermore, if we were unable to repay the amounts due and payable under our senior secured credit facilities or our senior secured notes, those lenders or note holders could proceed against the collateral granted to them to secure that indebtedness.
 In the event our lenders or note holders accelerate the repayment of our borrowings, we and our subsidiaries may not have sufficient assets to repay that indebtedness.
 As a result of these restrictions, we may be: